sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/narasiMhaThakkuraH/tArAbhaktisudhArNavaH_ekaviMshati_bhAgaH.md

  Then comes the subject-matter.
 This commences with the story of Nīla Sarasvatī in the form of a dialogue between the great God Mahādevaand His divine consort Pārvatī.
 Nīla Sarasvatī, as described, is the Supreme Knowledge incarnate (**महाविद्या**) through whose grace Brahmā revealed the four Vedās, Vyāsa, the Mahābhārata and other sages—their sacred works.Her sovereignty in the domain of knowledge is held to be unquestionable, and nobody who is not favoured with her gracious look can ever aspireafter or attain success in this realm.

- The next part deals with Mantras—the Mantras of Tārā or Nīla Sarasvatī ([Tārā and Nīla Sarasvatī being one and the same goddess with different names](# "In Tārārṇava mention is made of Vaśiṣṭa once having worshipped Tārā Devī.Matsya-Sūkta (मत्स्यसूक्त) states that Tārā and Nīla Sarasvatī refer to the same Goddess.
+ The next part deals with Mantras—the Mantras of Tārā or Nīla Sarasvatī (Tārā and Nīla Sarasvatī being one and the same goddess with different names[^1] states that Tārā and Nīla Sarasvatī refer to the same Goddess.
 ‘Tārā’ which is thus a very ancient name in Hindu Scriptures, is not a recent import as believed by some modern scholars.")).
 The word, ‘Mantra’ is synonymous with the word ‘Bīja’ or seed.
 Now, a seed is nothing but a tree in its minutest form.
 Similarly a Mantra or Bīja is nothing but a god or goddess in his or her minutest form.
 A seed sown in good soil and properly taken care of, evolves a mighty tree when we may enrich ourselves with as much of its bounty as we may desire ; in like manner a Mantra plotted in a pure mind and cared for in strict adherence to the rules prescribed therefor, unfolds the great god or goddess through whose grace we may derive, assimilate and apply to our use as much of the divine powers as we may require.
 Hence, like the ordinary seeds indispensable for the attainment of ‘material’ fruits, the Bīja-Mantras are indispensable for the attainment of fruits in the spiritual world.
 In other words, Mantras are the seeds of spiritual cultivation which is called ‘Sādhanā’ or

+[^1]: "In Tārārṇava mention is made of Vaśiṣṭa once having worshipped Tārā Devī.Matsya-Sūkta (मत्स्यसूक्त